Donald-Chow/dinelemma-backend/README.md

 Instead of choosing the ultimate food location, simply decide 'yes' or 'no' for a restaurant shown on the screen.
 Once there is a restaurant where everyone wants to go app will tell you where the group has decided to go once the votes are in.

-I have decided to continue building this app and giving it a complete makeover on the frontend UI in Beta version.
+I have decided to continue building this app and gave it a complete makeover on the frontend UI in Beta version.

+I am still working on better user interaction and more user feedback on certain actions.

 ## Backend